Kedaar-NR/TradeForm/README.md

 # TradeForm - AI-Powered Trade Study Automation

-TradeForm is a complete enterprise web application that automates engineering trade studies, reducing the time from **2 weeks to 2 hours** using AI capabilities.
+TradeForm is a complete enterprise web application that automates engineering trade studies, reducing the time from **1 month to 2 hours** using AI capabilities.

 ## Overview